donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 increase a teams performance.

 > I can see mutation testing being perfect for _pure_ functions with a fast test
 > suite.
-But how to handle code with side effects?
+But how do you handle code with side effects?
 Having database calls or
 > slower integration tests?
 Do you still feel Mutant to be useful on these
 > scenarios?
 What tips can you provide in this context?